Australia needs a practical knowledge of fungi

-Our goal now is to raise ~$35,000 to produce the physical guide which will then be ready and available to use at workshops and training events.
-This money will be used to support Sapphire for three to five months (~$17,000) to lay out and design the guide.
-Design involves creating a book that uses the core text and integrates images and diagrams to clearly demonstrate the amazing interactions fungi are involved in.
-Roz will manage the project and be an author, for this she will be supported with a stipend of $5000.
+Later fund raising will support Roz who manages the finances and is an author, for this she will get a stipend of $5000.
 We will require the services of a Content Editor to bring together the ‘voices’ of the many authors into harmony, who will also receive a stipend of $5000.
-Printing costs are estimated at $8000 for the first edition
+Printing costs are estimated at $10,000 for the first edition

 We hope to finish the book writing and illustrations by June 2020 and then finish the editing and layout by August 2020 ready to print and send out by October 2020.

 You can support us via the Help Us page!

 Roz is taking donations for this project directly.
 Contact her for the account details for direct donation or use this web site.